 Purchasing and Selecting Eggs

 Eggs come in styrofoam or cardboard cartons to prevent them from knocking around and breaking, but they aren’t foolproof.
-Always open the carton and check for cracks or oozing egg white.
+Always open the carton and check for cracks or oozing egg white before purchasing.
 Spin each egg to make sure they aren’t stuck to the carton – an indication of a crack at the bottom of the egg.

 Eggs are categorized by size.
 We’ve been talking about large eggs, but they come in small, medium, large, extra large, and jumbo!
 This goes by weight, and will alter the nutritional facts a bit.